redhat-iot/iot-cloud-stack-ece2018/steps/09-che-part-2/README.md

   * Create a new workspace
     * Select the "Java CentOS" image, search in "Single Machine" category
+    * Enter "kura-example" as a "Name" of the workspace
     * Do not add any projects!
     * Press "Create"
     * Press "Edit"